Verifereum is an open-source project centred on a comprehensive

 Achievements

-- Hosting our first community event (Higher Order Log Cabin) in
+- Hosted our first community event (Higher Order Log Cabin) in

 February 2025, bringing together researchers and developers